What is implantation?

-Implantation is the attachment of the fertilized egg, the embryo to the uterine lining.
-Implantation usually happens about a week after fertilization and ovulation.
+Implantation is the attachment of a fertilized egg and embryo to the uterine lining.
+It usually occurs about a week after fertilization and ovulation.

-You may be pregnant if you feel cramps about a week after ovulation.
-But cramps in and by themselves around the day of implantation don't always mean that you are pregnant.
+Although you may be pregnant if you feel cramps about a week after ovulation, having cramps alone around the day of implantation doesn't always mean that you are pregnant.

-It's possible that your cramps were associated with implantation but the cramps are not a sufficient enough sign that you are pregnant, and you may have to wait for typical pregnancy symptoms or a positive pregnancy test to confirm the pregnancy.
+Of course, it's possible that your cramps were associated with implantation but still, the cramps are not a sufficient enough sign that you are pregnant.
+You still may have to wait for typical pregnancy symptoms or a positive pregnancy test to confirm the pregnancy.

 How Likely Is It That You Are Pregnant?